NeonGeckoCom/NeonCore/README.md

 You can clone the repository, or just copy the `docker` directory contents onto your local system; this document will assume that the repository is cloned to: `~/NeonCore`.

+> *Note*: The `docker` directory includes required hidden files.
+If you copy files, make sure to include any hidden
+> files.
+In must Ubuntu distros, you can toggle hidden file visibility in the file explorer with `CTRL` + `h`.

 You can start all core modules with:
 ```shell
 # cd into the directory containing docker-compose.yml